birdofpreyru/react-utils/docs/docs/api/configs/eslint.md

   import `React` into JSX files.

 ## Jest

+**NOTE**: Since v1.26.0 it should be included in addition to the default or Typescript config!

 This configuration slightly extends [default](#default) config to be used to lint JS code intended for [Jest] test environment.